 - The implementation of a new Maryland Mental Hygiene Administration (MHA) program to evaluate juvenile competency in Baltimore and statewide.

 - The development of a jail and hospital diversion program for the District Court.

 - A mental health case management docket in the Circuit Court.

-Judges and Masters of the Eight Judicial Circuit’s Family, Criminal, and Juvenile Divisions provide many evaluation referrals.
-The program also receives referrals from the District Court of Maryland #1, from other agencies, or consumers themselves.
+Judges and Magistrates of the Eight Judicial Circuit’s Family, Criminal, and Juvenile Divisions provide many evaluation referrals.
+The program also receives referrals from the District Court of Maryland -District 1, from other agencies, or consumers themselves.
 The referral criterion is contained in the program descriptions in this document.
 The division also provides objective, professional mental health evaluations on a variety of cases for state and local agencies.

 Medical Services Division staff and consultants who perform evaluations are forensically trained and have qualified as experts.
 Staff social workers are licensed at the highest clinical level and have extensive experience working with forensic populations.
 The Medical Services Division also utilizes forensic fellows, residents and social work interns from the University of Maryland, Johns Hopkins University, Howard University, Loyola University and Morgan State University through our collaborative training programs with these institutions.
 Under the supervision of Medical Services staff and special consultants, these students participate in hundreds of evaluations and contribute fresh perspectives each year.
 Additionally, these students obtain professional tutelage, expertise in the interconnection of mental health and the law and gain real world experiences that enhance their marketability, upon completion of their academic careers.